ozymaxx/sketchfe/README.md

 ```

 ##The format of the symbol sketches
 A sketch is defined as a set of strokes including ink points.
-You can keep the sektches in 3 different formats, described below.
+You can keep the sketches in 3 different formats, described below.

 The following examples refer to the same sketch.